Filpill/blog-web/content/projects/2022-07-23-python-pipelines.md

 The proliferation of Excel as a standard piece of software has enabled much easier sharing and communication of data.
 There is no office computer in the world that is not supplied with Excel.

-BI tools are also used to communicate and share data accross the business.
+BI tools are also used to communicate and share data across the business.
 However, this depends on how much the organisation can stretch the budget to license the majority of individuals.

 Working inside the Excel ecosystem can help save on the extra overhead.
 However, **we don't want to be doing any analysis in Excel.**